-The Pennine Acute Hospitals Trust serves the communities of North Manchester, Bury, Rochdale and Oldham, along with the surrounding towns and villages.
+The Pennine Acute Hospitals Trust serves the communities of Bury, Rochdale and Oldham, along with the surrounding towns and villages.
 This area is collectively known as the North-East sector of Greater Manchester and has a population of around 820,000.

 - Fairfield General Hospital, Bury